 The bright yellow eye in the mask seemed to be squinting in study against the two opponents he had before him as Caster said, “Damn it.
 This guy’s defense is ridiculous.
 That’s why I hate you most, old man!”

 “To be hated on the battlefield means I’m doing something right,” came his reply.
 Then the greek warrior charged forward again.
 But instead of slamming Mash with his shield he began thrusting at the openings in her defense with his spear.
 Striking at her face peeking out behind the cross guard of her shield.
 Stabbing at her visible shoulder that held her shield.
 Low sweeps at Mash’s thin legs at the moment Mash was forced to shift her weight.
-Sparks of mana were being blasted off the near misses, and Mash was being forced back quickly.
+Sparks of magical power were being blasted off the near misses, and Mash was being forced back quickly.
 Then the greek warrior used one of the spear heads on each end of his polearm weapon to hook on the back side of Mash’s shield, and then pulled her towards him just enough to destroy Mash’s balance.

 Mash then showed a true fatal opening, and the greek warrior corrected his posture and positioned his spear to strike Mash through the heart.
 Ritsuka’s throat was already filled with air to cry out the moment his kouhai was struck down when rune sigils formed on four sides of the greek warrior; one directly below, two diagonally on either side of him, and the final one between him and Mash.
 Fierce lightning erupted from the sigils in unison forming a brilliant flare of electrical light that forced Ritsuka to cover his eyes.

 When Ritsuka could see clearly again, he saw the greek warrior had withdrawn to about ten meters distance from Mash, his body covered in char marks from the lightning barrage he’d received.
 It looked like it was fatal damage… but the man didn’t seem to be struggling from the injuries in the slightest.
 Instead of gasping in pain or struggling to stand upright, the man calmly said, “It seems I can’t show even a moment’s gap with you, young Caster.”